ellezv/war_fellows/README.md

 As a war drafter, it would be nice to be able to see how my drafted war team breaks down into graphs of their attributes so that I might make better drafting decisions.

+As a draftee, I want to be able to see what war team I am on.

+As a draftee, I want to be able to see how my attributes fit into the larger team.

+As a draftee, I want to see my information accurately conveyed on the draft page.

+As a draftee, I want to be able to excited about being picked for my particular team.

 ## Goals to complete by Monday

+- Scaffold website together
+- Add data
+- Get some typography/colors/logo going - Style guide nailed down - styles.css & reset.css added
+- CSS for Draft and Team Pages
+- Get filtering working on draft page
+- GitHub issues for the rest of the week (backlog)